ernestang98/offsec-prep/oscp-prep/OSCP Checklist.md

 > Try to find usernames, passwords and/or hashes
 >
 > Try to gather information about the active directory that maybe exploited
+>
+> Take note that any hashes/exploits that you find from using AD enumeration tools can usually ONLY be used against DOMAIN accounts and not LOCAL accounts

 Background information:
 >